La Cruz (singer): Career

 In March of 2024, La Cruz lands the cover GAYLETTER, an LGBTQ+ fashion magazine.
 On 18 July 2024, La Cruz releases his single Sahara, which was said to be featured on an upcoming album.
 The accompanied music video was released simultaneously via YouTube.
 The second single, Fancy, was released on 26 September 2024 along with its music video.
 In October 2024, La Cruz released his 2nd album titled, El Nene Vol.1.

-On June, 2025, during Pride Month — La Cruz graced the cover of Mexican queer fashion magazine, ZERO.
+In June 2025, during Pride Month, La Cruz graced the cover of Mexican queer fashion magazine ZERO.
 On August 19, 2025, Premios Juventud announced its nominees for its 22nd edition.
 La Cruz is nominated for La Nueva Generación Masculina (The New Male Generation).
 On September 8, 2025, La Cruz uploaded on his Instagram a six second Reel teasing his upcoming single and music video — titled Arequipe, which is set to be released on September 26.
 On an interview with Univision, La Cruz said “What I’m trying to achieve is to make an album full of varieties.
 I don’t want to sound like one genre”, regarding his upcoming album.
-On September 19, Premios Juventud announced La Cruz as a presenter for it’s award ceremony.
+On September 19, Premios Juventud announced La Cruz as a presenter for its award ceremony.
 On September 23, Maluka, a club bar, announced on their official Instagram that La Cruz would be giving a special free performance the following night on September 24.
 This would make La Cruz’s first performance in Panamá.

+On the Todo Vale podcast, La Cruz announced his upcoming EP, El Nene Vol. 2, a continuation to El Nene Vol. 1, will be released sometime in June 2026.